lollolong/gxt2/README.md

 cd bin
 cmake ..
 ```
-3. Compile the generated project in Visual Studio.
+3. Compile the generated project in Visual Studio
+4. Copy the fonts folder into the executable directory

 ## Dependencies